mrniceguy127/sddm-sugar-dark/README.md

 # Why the fork?

 I made some slight modifications for my own setup.
-Having it on git makes it easy to clone on new OS installs.
+Having this on GitHub makes it easy to clone on new OS installs.

 ## Edited background source: